When Children Begin to Talk

 She commented eloquently on the benefits of encouraging word use and talking in a child (1961): Verbalization, she said, increases the possibility of distinguishing between fantasies and reality.
 Verbalization leads to the integrating process, which in turn results in reality testing.
 If the child would verbalize his feelings, he can learn to delay action (such as a tantrum).
 The idea is “words, not actions.”
 This nicely sums up the benefit of encouraging words.

-The psychoanalyst, John Gedo, M.D., uses the term symbolic encoding to describe the process of connecting words to subjective experiences.
-He stresses the importance of this transformation in achieving tension-regulation and self-soothing.
+In a lovely article, psychoanalyst Paul Brinich, Ph.D., described the emergence of words and language through the various kinds of early parent-child communications (1982).
+Another psychoanalyst, John Gedo, M.D., used the term symbolic encoding to describe the process of connecting words to subjective experiences.
+He stressed the importance of this transformation in achieving tension-regulation and self-soothing (2005).